finkelbert/ProPer_Projekt/README.md

 `Extend time: 0.2, "Start"`
 `Shift times by: 0.2`

-* For most dsirable interface with the R codes, it is highly recommended to manually segment syllable-sized intervals in the TextGrid.
+* For most desirable interface with the R codes, it is highly recommended to manually segment syllable-sized intervals in the TextGrid.
 The automatic detection of major periodic energy fluctuations in ProPer can make use of manual syllabic segmentation for optimal results.

 * Avoid special characters (e.g. IPA or diacritics) in the TextGrid tiers.